-^a A transition period is the time between the UK formally exiting the EU and the completion of the negotiation of the details of the Future Relationship.
-A transition period has been agreed as part of the Withdrawal Agreement.
+&lt;sup>a A transition period is the time between the UK formally exiting the EU and the completion of the negotiation of the details of the Future Relationship.
+A transition period has been agreed as part of the Withdrawal Agreement, which would largely equate to continuation of the status quo.
 The transition period may be extended under the terms of the Withdrawal Agreement.
 If there is no Withdrawal Agreement (a "no-deal Brexit") then there is no transition period.